A collection of more than 250 articles about Software Design & Development Best Practices.

 Containerizing a static website with Docker, part II

-We’ll use a light-weight install of Nginx as the base image and simply copy the website files to the default document root (/usr/share/nginx/html
+We’ll use a light-weight install of Nginx as the base image and simply copy the website files to the default document root (/usr/share/nginx/html) (only after removing any placeholder files that are currently inside that directory).
+The complete file docker/blog/Dockerfile looks like this:

 Containerizing a static website with Docker, part I